py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

-# Getting started with the Biochemistry Analyzer from China Care Medical
+# Getting started with the Biochemistry Analyzer CCL-210 from China Care Medical

-This is a guide to get started with the Full Automated Benchtop Clinical Blood Chemistry Biochemistry Analyzer from China Care Medical.
+This is a guide to get started with the equipement.
+It also helps to ensure that the software and the equipment is working as expected.
-You can expect a clear guide on how to:
+In this tutorial you can expect a clear guide on how to:

 - Prepare your working environment
 - Connect the equipment to your computer and other cable and pipes